No Fixed Address: The White Cart Memorial

 2. Free E-Course about Bereavement in the Context of Homelessness.

-This free e-learning course is titled Fostering Grief and Bereavement Literacy in the Workplace for Those Who Serve People Experiencing Homelessness.
+This free e-learning course is titled Navigating Grief and Bereavement in the Context of Homelessness: A Guide for Community Support Workers.
 It will have four modules that will focus on:

 This course aims to improve grief and bereavement knowledge and support skills for community support workers who serve those who are experiencing homelessness.
 We hope this can improve community support workers’ abilities to provide grief support to their clients who are experiencing homelessness, as many people with lived experience state they use their staff and volunteers for grief support.